 - Go for the heart, not the drama

 - If your personal statement is superficial, you have a problem

 Read the first sentence of your essay aloud.
 Does it sound like an episode on a soap opera?
 Take a look at your opening paragraph.
 Watch for words like "suddenly," "screamed," "blared," and "shocking."
 Eliminate those and any other words that sound like an exclamation point.
 Your goal is to tell your story coolly and calmly, the way you'd want a PA to act if you were the patient.

 #3.
 When I was 10, I had my tonsils removed

 Secret 3: Avoid first-person family stories and focus on real patients

-- The whole point of the personal statement is to educate admissions personal about the subjective factors that grades and test scores can't reveal.
+- The whole point of the personal statement is to educate admissions personnel about the subjective factors that grades, and test scores can't reveal.

 - Avoid first-person family stories and focus on real patients.

 If you open your essay with a personal experience (and that's okay to do), how long is the paragraph?
 If it's more than three or four sentences, find a place to eliminate some of the information.